mjpclab/jquery-tab/README.md

 The default behavior is calling the jQuery object's `hide()`.

 `onBeforeSwitch(oldIndex, newIndex)`
 A callback before switching the tab.
+Returns `false` to cancel a switching attempt.

 `onAfterSwitch(oldIndex, newIndex)`
 A callback after switching the tab.

 ## Save/Load active Index
-jquery-tab will load active index by priority of statusFieldSelector, statusHashTemplate, fnLoadIndex and activeIndex.
+jquery-tab will load active index by priority of statusFieldSelector, statusHashTemplate, fnLoadIndex and activePosition.

 `statusFieldSelector`
 A jQuery selector string or object to find a form field(normally hidden) to store active tab index, thus after form post back and keep the field value on server to the browser, the jquery-tab will automatically restore the active tab.